camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/aws-lambda.md

 To make the **AWS Lambda Connector** executable, fill out the mandatory fields highlighted in red in the properties panel:

+1. Choose an applicable authentication type from the `Authentication` dropdown.
+Learn more about authentication types in the related [appendix entry](#aws-authentication-types).
-1. Set the relevant IAM key and secret pair in the **Authentication** section.
+2. Set the relevant IAM key and secret pair in the **Authentication** section.
 For example, `{{secrets.MY_AWS_ACCESS_KEY}}`.
 The value can be plain text, but this is not recommended due to security concerns.
-2. Set the relevant AWS region in the **Authentication** section.
+3. Set the relevant AWS region in the **Authentication** section.
 See the [Regions and Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) to learn more.
-3. In the **Select Operation** section, the default option is set to synchronous invocation; an asynchronous invocation option is currently not available.
+4. In the **Select Operation** section, the default option is set to synchronous invocation; an asynchronous invocation option is currently not available.
    See [event-driven invocation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-services.html#event-driven-invocation)
    to learn more.
-4. In the **Operation Details** section, fill out the field **Function name**.
+5. In the **Operation Details** section, fill out the field **Function name**.
 This field can be a [function URL](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html?icmpid=docs_lambda_help), [function ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html), function name, or alias.
-5. (Optional) The **Payload** field in the **Operation Details** section is optional.
+6. (Optional) The **Payload** field in the **Operation Details** section is optional.
 This field requires FEEL input.
 Payload must be in JSON format as this is the data that will be processed by your Lambda function.

 ## AWS Lambda Connector response